anthonyrisinger/cga/README.md

 4. **Reframe to construction**: Apply dual again to return to standard form

 While conceptually elegant, this involves three expensive operations:
-- Two dual operations (each ~150-200 floating-point operations)
+- Two dual operations (each a computationally expensive operation)
-- One outer product (varies by grade, typically 50-100 operations)
+- One outer product (varies by grade, typically a moderately expensive operation)
-- Total: approximately 350-500 operations for general objects
+- Total: a computationally expensive sequence of operations for general objects

 Compare this to specialized algorithms:
-- Line-plane intersection (traditional): ~20 operations
+- Line-plane intersection (traditional): a highly optimized algorithm with minimal operations
-- Sphere-sphere intersection (traditional): ~30 operations
+- Sphere-sphere intersection (traditional): another highly optimized specialized routine

 The meet operation provides generality at a computational cost.
 It excels when:
 - You need uniform handling of diverse object types